 Temperature and Humidity

 The ideal climate for pecans is warm and humid.
 A factor that considerably limits the tree’s geographical scope is that it needs warm nights.
-While pecan trees can grow in cooler climate zones, nighttime temperatures drop too low and the tree won’t produce nuts.
+While pecan trees can grow in cooler climate zones, nighttime temperatures can drop too low and the tree won’t produce nuts.

 For each inch of trunk diameter, feed your pecan tree a complete fertilizer (such as 10-10-10) up to a maximum of 25 pounds per tree.
 In addition, in the spring around the time of bud break, apply one pound of ammonium nitrate per inch of trunk diameter, up to a maximum of eight pounds per tree.